MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-licensing-options.md

 audience: admin
 ms.service: microsoft-365-frontline
 search.appverid: MET150
-description: Learn about the F1 and F3 licenses for the Microsoft 365 for frontline workers SKU and what they include. ms.localizationpriority: high ms.collection:
+description: Learn about the F1 and F3 licenses for the Microsoft 365 for frontline workers and what they include. ms.localizationpriority: high ms.collection:
   - m365-frontline